 Moving storage and applications to the cloud isn’t an all-or-nothing proposition.
 In reality, most enterprises are employing a hybrid approach to the data lake, with some data storage—perhaps of less sensitive, third-party data—and processing—including transient clusters—in the cloud, and some on-premise.
-An intelligent Hadoop data lake management platform, like Bedrock, is flexible and provides a centralized way to manage on-premise and cloud-based computing across the enterprise.
+Our intelligent data platform is flexible and provides a centralized way to manage on-premise and cloud-based computing across the enterprise.
 Is it time for your enterprise to leverage the cloud?
 We can help you weigh the pros and cons; please contact us.

 About the Author

 Scott Gidley is Vice President of Product Management for Zaloni, where he is responsible for the strategy and roadmap of existing and future products within the Zaloni portfolio.
 Scott is a nearly 20 year veteran of the data management software and services market.
 Prior to joining Zaloni, Scott served as senior director of product management at SAS and was previously CTO and cofounder of DataFlux Corporation.More Content by Scott Gidley